EdiGlacUQ/fenics_ice/README.rst

 Installation, documentation
 ---------------------------

-The documentation website currently in construction, in the meantime there is a `User guide`_ and the basic installation info.
+The documentation website is currently in construction, but there is a `User guide`_ and a basic installation info below.

 .. _User guide: https://github.com/EdiGlacUQ/fenics_ice/tree/main/user_guide